Learning Management Systems

 - Grade 8 GarageBand project.
 CAPTION: “At my previous school I was able to develop a program in teaching Film Music to year 8 students like a PBL (project based learning) environment.
 The students created their own sound effects, voice overs and background scores (either using loops, MIDI or own compositions).”

 - Getting started with GarageBand.
-If you have iLife.
 Good for recording music and audio presentations.

-- Screenflick.
-This is an example of software that you can used to record screen actions and narrate your actions.
+- Video capture software: This is software that you can used to record screen actions and narrate your actions.
 A good way to show students how to complete complex tasks on the computer.
 The session is recorded as a digital movie and edited.
 It is important to set the area on the screen that you want to capture big to improve resolution; you can reduce the size later.
+The software I have used is Screenflick but there are many other options.
+QuickTime, included with Apple OS, also has this function.

 - Social networking in plain English.